Introduction

 Knowing the cause of the problem helps in revising your FME workspace to produce the correct results.

-Note: Given the complexity of the business rules that it models, the IMDFValidator has a significant overhead in a translation.
-Once a workflow and dataset has been validated, it may be desirable for performance reasons to bypass the IMDFValidator when producing the final output.
+Given the complexity of the business rules that it models, the IMDFValidator has a significant overhead in translation.
+Once a workflow and dataset have been validated, it may be desirable for performance reasons to bypass the IMDFValidator when producing the final output.